github/docs/data/reusables/pull_requests/re-request-review.md

-You can re-request a review after you've made substantial changes to your pull request.
+You can re-request a review, for example, after you've made substantial changes to your pull request.
-Navigate to your pull request, in the right sidebar click on the {% octicon "sync" aria-label="The sync icon" %} icon to re-request a review.
+To request a fresh review from a reviewer, in the sidebar of the **Conversation** tab, click the {% octicon "sync" aria-label="The sync icon" %} icon.